sasha-agafonov/hydraulic-erosion/README.md

 #### KNOWN ISSUES:

-It is inadvisable to run the application inside a virtual machine or on a remote computer (e.g. using VPN), as the mouse movement is not registered correctly and makes navigating the scene difficult.
+It is inadvisable to run the application inside a virtual machine or on a remote computer (e.g. using VPN), as the mouse movement is not registered correctly, which makes navigating the scene difficult.

 _______________________________________________________________________________________________________________